Tom Denning, Baron Denning: Legacy

 Denning has been described as the most influential judge of the 20th century, in part because of his changes to the common law and also due to his personalisation of the legal profession.
-Former Prime Minister Margaret Thatcher referred to Denning as "probably the greatest English judge of modern times" and former Prime Minister Tony Blair lauded him as "one of the great men of his age".
-The Lord Chief Justice, Lord Bingham, said "Lord Denning was the best-known and best-loved judge of this or perhaps any generation" and "a legend in his own lifetime".
+Former prime minister Margaret Thatcher referred to Denning as "probably the greatest English judge of modern times" and former prime minister Tony Blair lauded him as "one of the great men of his age".
+The Lord Chief Justice, Lord Bingham of Cornhill, said "Lord Denning was the best-known and best-loved judge of this or perhaps any generation" and "a legend in his own lifetime".

 With his judgments on war pensions and his role in the enquiry into the Profumo affair, Denning became possibly the best-known judge ever to belong to the English judiciary, with the public treating Denning and the Court of Appeal as synonymous.
-He was equally well-loved and controversial, appreciated for his role as 'the people's judge' and his support for the common man and disliked by elements of the bar and judiciary for 'uncertainty in the law' created by his broad judgments.
+He was equally well-loved and controversial, appreciated for his role as "the people's judge" and his support for the common man and disliked by elements of the bar and judiciary for "uncertainty in the law" created by his broad judgments.

 Denning made sweeping changes to the Common Law, with the resurrection of equitable estoppel and his reform of divorce law.
 A common misconception is that most of his judgments were overturned in the House of Lords; many were, including the expansion to the doctrine of fundamental breach he set out in Photo Production Ltd v Securicor Transport Ltd, but they let many judgments stand and on occasion agreed with his judgment in situations where he dissented, such as in his final case George Mitchell (Chesterhall) Ltd v Finney Lock Seeds Ltd in 1983.